Do Kernel and Neural Embeddings Help in Training and Generalization?: Numerical Analysis

 The arc-cosine kernel \cite{CS09} mimics the computations in a neural network within an infinite dimensional feature space, where the kernel function is equivalent to the inner product of the feature vectors from a neural network.
 Then, the Nystr\"{o}m method with different number of components can be used to approximate the kernel embeddings.

 The $n$-th order \emph{arc--cosine} kernel between two inputs $x$ and $y$ is computed by

 Where the function $J_n$ and $\theta$ are given by

 In \cite{CS09} it is shown that the computations in single-layer threshold networks is closely related to this kernel.
 Specifically, the kernel is equivalent to the inner product of embeddings induced by a single-layer threshold network.
 Moreover, \cite{CS09} suggests a family of kernels mimicking multi-layer networks based on the base kernel.
-In our experiments we use the base kernel with $n=0$.
+In our experiments we use the base kernel with $n=0$\footnote{The reason behind this particular choice is that in \cite{CS09} it is mentioned that best results are achieved by $n=0$ or $1$.}.
+It is worth mentioning that earlier, but with different activation functions, these kernels arose as covariance functions of limiting Gaussian processes of wide neural networks \cite{BayesNN}.
+Also in \cite{covNN} closed form kernels for different activation functions are derived.
+Moreover, in \cite{TKG18} the kernel for Leaky ReLU activations is calculated.

-Figure \ref{fig:arccosine_kernel} shows the results of the arc-cosine kernel embeddings.
-We observe that this kernel (with a sufficiently large number of components) outperforms the Gaussian kernels, and as well as the no-kernel case.
-Similar to the Gaussian kernel increasing the number of components improves the estimations, and hence, leads to a faster optimization and a lower test error.
+Figures \ref{fig:trainloss_arccosine_cifar01}-\ref{fig:train_projections_loss_arccosine_cifar01}, \ref{fig:trainloss_arccosine_cifar23}-\ref{fig:train_projections_loss_arccosine_cifar23} and \ref{fig:trainloss_arccosine_lsun}-\ref{fig:train_projections_loss_arccosine_lsun} show the results of the arc-cosine kernel embeddings on first two classes of CIFAR-10, second and third classes of CIFAR-10, and "kitchen" and "living room" classes of LSUN respectively.
+We conducted these experiments with 5 different random initializations and these figures illustrate the average results.
+We observe that arc-cosine kernel (with a sufficiently large number of components) outperforms the Gaussian kernels as well as the no-kernel case in all of our experiments.
+The standard deviation of our results in different stages of training was very insignificant.
+For example, for the arc-cosine and Gaussian kernel embeddings of size 10000, the standard deviations of training loss are in the order of $10^{-4}$.
+Similar to the Gaussian kernel increasing the number of components in arc-cosine kernel embeddings improves the estimations, and hence, leads to a faster optimization and a lower test error.
 Moreover, the overlap parameters are also better for arc-cosine kernel with a large number of compoenents (i.e., arccos 10000).
 These results show that assuming the arccosine kernel does approximate neural embeddings, then the results of \cite{Arora19} extend to multilayer networks.

 Notice that Neural Tangent Kernel (NTK) \cite{JFH18} is another approach to compute a kernel representing a neural network.
-However, the applicability of this method is confined by its very inefficient computational runtime.\footnote{In our experiments on even a significantly smaller dataset (i.e., with only $1000$ images) it took about 24 hours to run the algorithm on GPU.}
+However, the applicability of this method is confined by its very inefficient computational runtime.
+By inefficiency we mean it is not a good choice to use NTK together with Nystr\"{o}m method.\footnote{In our experiments on even a significantly smaller dataset (i.e., with only $1000$ images) it took about 24 hours to run the algorithm on GPU.}